rlcosta177/personal-projects/ubuntu-router_aws.md

     - netfilter-persistent save OR reload <- dps de fazer alguma alteracao de iptables
     - route -n OR ip route to see the routing table, useful if having problems accessing the internet with the client

-7.5)no cliente(aws amazon linux): https://gist.github.com/jdmedeiros/0b6208d6e0a7cf35d31f5749be47d8a2

-8) no server(criar as nat policies): https://pastebin.com/MWLpsXu8

 =============================== Integrate OpenVPN ==================================